rudranib/cs-698-project/README.md

 # cs-698-project

-## a movie recommender system using deep autoencoders- content, collaborative and hybrid based filtering models.
+Movie Recommender System using Deep Autoencoders

+Mar 2020 – Apr 2020

+Project description:

+Implemented content-based filtering, collaborative filtering, and hybrid-based movie recommender systems by using the predictions and the embeddings learned by the autoencoder.